PapaWuski/LIRI-node-app/readme.md

 BANDSINTOWN_APIKEY = [Your Bands in town API KEy]
 ```

-Please also run `npm i` or `npm install` to download all of the dependencies for LIRI to run properly.
+Please also run `npm i` or `npm install` in terminal/gitbash while in the root directory to download all of the dependencies for LIRI.

 ## Running the Application